vicky1999/kanban-vscode/README.md

 ## Contributions

-Contibutions to the project was most welcome.
+Contibutions to this project was most welcome.
 Please read `CONTRIBUTING.md` to know more on contributing to the project.

 ## Contributors